SSEP Program Costs

 b.
 Community-wide Flight Experiment Design Competition (see Flight Experiment Design Competition page)

 c.
-Teacher and Student Proposer Resources (see Resources page)
+Teacher and Student Resources (see Teacher and Student Resources page)

 • B — ongoing Technical Assistance for student teams and teachers across the community